Vaibhav111-hub/Grasping-Points-Detection/README.md

-# Grasping-Points-Detection
-Final year major project - Vision-Based Desired Object Grasping When Multiple Objects Are Present
+Real-Time Vision-Based Desired Object Grasping When Multiple Objects Are Present

+• Finding grasping points in the real-time environment on the desired object seen through a webcam.
+• Utilised: YOLO Algorithms, Python